mattduguid/mcp-101/README.md

 - all OSes
   - Ctrl + Shift + P

-type "MCP Chat: Open Local Assistant" (the name we gave it in "package.json") and it will load allowing queries to be made against your custom content,
+type "MCP Chat: Open Local Assistant" (the name we gave it in "package.json") and it will load allowing queries to be made against your custom content using the local MCP server,

 ![vscode extension using MCP server](md/extension-vscode.png "vscode extension using MCP server")